Import Fraud Lawyer and Customs Duty Fraud Attorney

 Federal Qui Tam law provides that only one person is entitled to compensation; namely, the first person to bring a lawsuit.
 Thus, if you mention the circumstances giving rise to fraud to another person (other than an experienced Washington qui tam lawyer) and they choose to bring a qui tam action and file suit before you do, they will likely be entitled to any compensation that may be obtained, even if you were the one that discovered the fraud.

-If you have knowledge about import or export duty fraud, the best way to increase your chances of obtaining a reward is to retain an experienced customs fraud attorney.
+If you have knowledge about import or export duty fraud, the best way to increase your chances of obtaining a reward is to retain an experienced customs evasion attorney.

 At Teller Law, firm founder Steve Teller can use his extensive experience in U.S. False Claims Act cases to represent you in presenting a fraud case against an individual or company if fraud has occurred.